Government Homebuyer Programs

 What Is Section 184?

-The Section 184 Indian Home Loan Guarantee Program helps eligible Native American and Alaska Native families purchase homes on tribal lands and approved areas using flexible financing guidelines.
+The Section 184 Indian Home Loan Guarantee Program helps eligible Native American and Alaska Native families purchase homes using flexible financing guidelines.

-Arizona is home to many federally recognized tribal communities, making Section 184 one of the most important specialty mortgage programs available to eligible Native American homebuyers.
-The program was created to expand homeownership opportunities and may be used for purchases, refinances, and construction financing in eligible areas.
+Arizona is home to numerous federally recognized tribal communities, making Section 184 one of the most important specialty mortgage programs available in the state.

 Potential Benefits